gqfiddler/stylometer/README.md

 <img src='https://github.com/gqfiddler/stylometer/blob/master/app%20screenshot.png?raw=true' width="460" align="left"/>

 # the app
 Stylometer is an Flask app with python3.
-It launches web pages that process user-submitted text and display key metrics, author comparisons, and stylistic recommendations.
+It launches web pages that process user-submitted text and displays key metrics, author comparisons, and stylistic recommendations.
 You can view and use the app online at http://gqfiddler.pythonanywhere.com/

 # how it works
 ### Metrics